gerdaresearch/flower_certification_demand_survey-2018/README.md

 Flower Certification Acceptability Consumer Survey.
 Monday, July 30 - Tuesday, July 31, 2018.
 Macromill Monitor, internet survey.
 520 male and female respondents in their 20s to 50s.
-The Council for the Longevity of Domestic Flowers.
+The Council for the Vase-life Improvement of Japanese Flowers.
 Funded by the Ministry of Agriculture, Forestry and Fisheries, FY 2018 " Experimental project for the improvement of the flower vase-life", Domestic survey on the acceptability of JAS-certification for cut flowers.
 citation: (Aoki, Kyoko (2019).
 Vase-life quality management and the acceptability of certifications: Producer and consumer survey report..
 Council for the Improvement of the Vase-life of Japanese Flowers.)
 Questionnaire, GT, datasets, report
 language  Japanese